2004 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2004-S Proof DCAM Sacagawea Dollar Value(Philip N. Diehl Signature)

-The 2004-S Philip N. Diehl Signature Proof DCAM Sacagawea Dollar represents a specialized collecting niche within the proof Sacagawea series.
-Philip N. Diehl served as the 35th Director of the U.S. Mint from June 1994 to March 2000, overseeing the launch of the Sacagawea dollar program.
+The 2004-S Philip N. Diehl Signature Proof DCAM Sacagawea Dollar occupies a specialized corner of the proof market.
+Philip N. Diehl served as the 35th Director of the U.S. Mint from June 1994 to March 2000, overseeing the launch of the Sacagawea dollar program and the coin’s historic $40 million promotional campaign.

 2004-S Philip N Diehl Signature Proof DCAM Sacagawea Dollar Price/Grade Chart